Free Illinois Arrest & Criminal Records (Check Every IL County)

 Source: Chicago Police Department22

-For example, the Chicago Police Department maintains an online portal for individuals to search recent arrests.
+For example, the Chicago Police Department maintains an online portal for individuals to search for recent arrests.
 The information provided includes the person’s name, when and where the arrest was made, bond information, charges and a mugshot.

-There is also a section that lists release date or where the person is being housed if they have not made bond or had a hearing.
+There is also a section that lists the release date or where the person is being housed if they have not made a bond or had a hearing.
 This arrest report can be used to see why someone was taken into custody by Chicago PD.4

-Aurora Police Department, however, does not list current arrests online, so to learn about where someone was taken after an arrest by Aurora PD, the searcher would need to call the police department’s non-emergency line at 630-256-5000, or search the jail in one of the four counties Aurora spans: DuPage, Kane, Kendall or Will Counties.5
+Aurora Police Department, however, does not list current arrests online, so to learn about where someone was taken after an arrest by Aurora PD, the searcher would need to call the police department’s non-emergency line at 630-256-5000 or search the jail in one of the four counties Aurora spans: DuPage, Kane, Kendall or Will Counties.5

-Joliet, the third largest city in Illinois, also does not publish a list of arrestees by Joliet Police Department, so searchers would need to check the county lockup in Will County to see if a Joliet PD arrestee is housed in that location.6
+Joliet, the third largest city in Illinois, also does not publish a list of arrestees by the Joliet Police Department, so searchers would need to check the county lockup in Will County to see if a Joliet PD arrestee is housed in that location.6

-While there is not a statewide arrest records database, searchers can use the Illinois Court search engine to search all court filings and see if the filings show an arrest warrant has been issued in a case.
+While there is no statewide arrest records database, searchers can use the Illinois Court search engine to search all court filings and see if the filings show an arrest warrant has been issued in a case.
 This requires clicking each individual case filing for the subject to review details, which can take some time to complete.

 The online database does require registration to access court records, but searchers are only charged when requesting official copies, not per search.7

-The court search portal is one way to look up criminal records in the state, since the courts are the official compilers of the overall criminal record, and searching these records is discussed further below.
+The court search portal is one way to look up criminal records in the state since the courts are the official compilers of the overall criminal record, and searching these records is discussed further below.
 One of the primary reasons most people look for someone in jail is to find out how to get the person released or how to make contact.

-Finding out where a person is housed is key to making contact with the inmate, and in finding out how much the person’s bond is and how to post bond/bail.
 Using the search steps and table above for city and county law enforcement agencies, a person can locate where someone is being housed and learn about visitation, contact and bond from the agency website or by calling the non-emergency number listed in the table or on the agency’s homepage.

-Each jail can set its own visitation schedules and the method of visitation (in person or via video), so it’s important to read all the information on visitation and contact on the department’s website.
+Each jail can set its own visitation schedules and the method of visitation (in person or via video), so it’s important to read all the information on visitation and contact the department’s website.
 If there is no working website, individuals can call the non-emergency number to learn more about visitation and contact.

 Source: McHenry County, Illinois Bail Bond Sheet23

-For example, Lake County Sheriff’s Office only accepts cash or cashier’s checks to post bail per the agency website, and the website informs family and friends posting bond they must complete a bail bond form supplied by the circuit court for bonds under $10,000 and a source of bond information form for bonds over $10,000 as outlined on the agency website.8
+For example, the Lake County Sheriff’s Office only accepts cash or cashier’s checks to post bail per the agency website, and the website informs family and friends posting bonds they must complete a bail bond form supplied by the circuit court for bonds under $10,000 and a source of bond information form for bonds over $10,000 as outlined on the agency website.8

 Using the table of county sheriff’s offices above, searchers can reach out via the website or non-emergency number to learn about contacting inmates or posting bail at a particular facility.

-Arrest records in Illinois are only one part of a person’s overall criminal history, and occur at the beginning of building the individual’s court or criminal record.
+Arrest records in Illinois are only one part of a person’s overall criminal history and occur at the beginning of building the individual’s court or criminal record.
 Below is more about how to use court records to build a more comprehensive criminal history on someone.

-Find Out How To Look Up Criminal Records in Illinois (Search IL Criminal Records)
+Find Out How To Look Up Criminal Records in Illinois

 The Illinois Courts branch of government is responsible for receiving all criminal complaints filed in the circuit or jurisdiction where the arrest or charge was filed, scheduling a hearing or hearings, and maintaining a record of what happens in each case in that circuit.
-Each county has a circuit clerk of court that manages the court staff in that area.
+Each county has a circuit clerk of court that manages the court staff in that area.24

 Victims, witnesses or the public in general want to know what happens when someone they know or someone who lives in their area is charged with a crime.
-To search Illinois criminal records through the court system, do the following steps:
+To search criminal records through the court system, do the following steps:

 1. Open the Illinois Courts page.